MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 [!INCLUDE [Deep link query parameters](../includes/stageview-deep-link-query.md)]

-Whether you want to facilitate multitasking, enhance collaboration, or provide a focused user experience, Stageview has a mode to suit your requirements.
+Whether you want to facilitate multitasking, enhance collaboration, or provide focused user experience, Stageview has a mode to suit your requirements.

 ## FAQs